View at the Toronto downtown from Toronto Islands on Ontario Lake.

 Toronto offers something for everyone, from its vibrant music scene and museums to picturesque lakefront views and diverse dining options.

-12 Best Things to Do in Toronto in Summer 2024
+12 Best Things to Do in Toronto This Summer 2025

 Summer in Toronto brings outdoor festivals, bustling patios and a lively atmosphere into its streets.
 There’s so much to do that it can be difficult to decide what to see and do.